artesaos/defender/README.md

 ### Temporary permissions

-One of the coolest Defender's features it's to add temporary permissions to a group or an user.
+One of Defender's coolest features is to add temporary permissions to a group or an user.

 #### For example